John Croall & Sons Edinburgh

 John Croall & Sons were a Castle Terrace, Edinburgh firm of funeral undertakers and carriage hirers founded in 1850 who expanded their business to include coaches, cabs and coachbuilding.
 In February 1897 the firm was incorporated as John Croall & Sons Limited.
 After 1960 ownership changed a number of times and the company was liquidated in 1992.

 John Croall

 John Croall established his Castle Terrace, Edinburgh coaching and posting firm in 1820.
+His country seat was at Southfield in Liberton in the 1850s.

 Croall's four-in-hand coaches went to the ferry at South Queensferry and to Musselburgh races.
 The firm was awarded the Royal Warrant as "Postmasters in Scotland" in 1843.
 About 1907 they placed the first (motor) taxi-cabs on the streets of Edinburgh.